mammut-io/mammut-mattermost-plugin/README.md

 ### Start a compilation training of your package

-Need to have your presentation ID: `1fe9aNv4EAS7QIUY0zqZtEv6la91_V_D1IMQSFhP-Q1g`
+Need to have the presentation ID of your presentation copy made in the section [Preparing your package](##preparing-your-package)

 Start a compilation training by making the request.
 Mammut API Endpoint: `https://98a75328.ngrok.io/app:mammut-1/actions/compile`